-3. Insert the M.2 device at a slight angle of approximately 45 degrees to the board.
+2. Insert the M.2 device in at a slight angle, at approximately 45 degrees to the board.
 This will allow the contacts (colloquially called "Gold Fingers") to seat completely into the slot.
-If the device is fully seated, you should be able to release it and the device will rest at an angle of about 30 degrees on its own, as shown in the picture to the right.
+If the device is fully seated, you should be able to release it and the device will rest at an angle of about 30 degrees on its own, as shown in the picture below.

-4. Gently push the M.2 device down on the raised end.
-There will be some tension - this is normal - then use the screw you removed in Step 1 to secure the device.
-At right, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.
+3. Gently push the M.2 device down on the raised end.
+There will be some tension - this is normal - then use the screw you removed in Step 2 to secure the device.
+Below, you can see that the contacts will be nearly invisible when the device is properly seated and the copper mounting semi-circle is partially visible around the screw.

-Incorrect M.2 Installation Example:
+Incorrect installation Example:

-NOTE This is one of the most common examples of an incorrect installation of an M.2 device.
+\NOTE\ This is one of the most common examples of an incorrect installation of a M.2 device.
 Do not intentionally attempt this, or complete your installation with this example.
 Doing so could cause damage to the device or the M.2 port.

 Using the image below, notice how the gold fingers fail to fully seat in the M.2 slot.
 This often occurs if the drive was pushed into the slot from a nearly parallel starting position, rather than an angle, causing the M.2 device to not seat fully.
-As a result, this may cause a drive detection failure by the BIOS, the drive will be detected with the description in gibberish (e.g. characters in the name, such as @, #, \$, %, , etc.) and/or notifications that the drive has corrupt data stored on it.
+As a result, this may cause a drive detection failure by the BIOS, the drive will be detected with the description in gibberish (e.g. characters in the name, such as @, #, \$, %, \, etc.) and/or notifications that the drive has corrupt data stored on it.

-Moreover, if the device's connection looks like this, then screwing down the device may be impossible (a VERY tight fit, at best), which is another sign that the device is not seated properly.
+Moreover, if the device's connection looks like this, then screwing down the device will likely be a VERY tight fit, if even possible, which is another sign that the device is not seated properly.